-- 3.2.3.2 Laminate specifications. (see also CR 3.2.1.2) - Laminate specification and lay up order shall be as defined in these Class Rules, details and plans. - Distribution of glass content and weight of each laminate shall be uniform throughout within +/- 5%. - Thickness of laminate shall be uniform throughout within +/- 5% or 1mm whichever is greater. - Thickness and density of foam core in the bottom and the mast thwart laminate shall be uniform throughout within +/- 3%. - For the purpose of building efficiency, overlapping of 1 mat, woven cloth or biaxial is permitted within 50 mm. from any corner.
+3.2.3.2 Laminate specifications. (see also CR 3.2.1.2)

+- Laminate specification and lay up order shall be as defined in these Class Rules, details and plans. - Distribution of glass content and weight of each laminate shall be uniform throughout within +/- 5%. - Thickness of laminate shall be uniform throughout within +/- 5% or 1mm whichever is greater. - Thickness and density of foam core in the bottom and the mast thwart laminate shall be uniform throughout within +/- 3%. - For the purpose of building efficiency, overlapping of 1 mat, woven cloth or biaxial is permitted within 50 mm. from any corner.
 Overlapping, if any, shall be applied over the full length along each corner. - Any laminate shall only have one mould side, which shall be smooth. - Moulded patterns are not permitted except for an optional anti-slip pattern not exceeding 1mm thickness at the gunwale aft of the midship frame. - The upper 300 mat of the bottom laminate shall overlap the 300 mat used in the mast step base to ensure a strong bond between hull and mast step.

 (a) Bottom laminate Thickness : max 19 mm

 Mould side gel coat

 Laminate specifications and lay-up order details: 300 mat

+order detaile.
 300 mat

 450 mat

 Foam core 13/60

 450 mat

 300 mat

 Painted coat on the entire surface of the exposed inner bottom

-A patch or patches of anti-slip paint (total surface not less than 0.50 m2) on the exposed inner bot- tom aft of the midship frame, but not closer than 250 mm to the aft transom.
+A patch or patches of anti-slip paint (total surface not less than 0.50 m2) on the exposed inner bottom aft of the midship frame, but not closer than 250 mm to the aft transom.

+A patch or patches of non-slip paint are permitted forward of the mid-ship frame but not in front of the aft side of the mast or bulkhead and not closer than 250mm to the sides.

 (b) Sides and transoms laminates, Thickness : max 4 mm

 incl. rubbing strakes.
 Mould side gel coat

-One piece of 450 mat not exceed- ing 300 mm x 200 mm centred on the vertical centreline of the aft transom may be used for gudgeon reinforcement.
-The max, thickness specified in CR 3.2.3.2 (b) may be 300 mat
+One piece of 450 mat not exceeding 300 mm x 200 mm centred on 300 mat

-450 mat

-450 mat
+the vertical centreline of the aft 450 mat

+transom may be used for gudgeon reinforcement.
+The max, thickness 450 mat

+specified in CR 3.2.3.2 (b) may be 280 woven cloth or biaxial

 exceeded in this area.
-280 woven cloth or biaxial

 Painted coat optional

-(c) Daggerboard slot laminate Thickness : min 4 mm / max 8 mm
+(c) Daggerboard slot laminate Thickness: min 4 mm / max 8 mm

-Mould side gel coat
+(4) Mould side gel coat

 300 mat

 min 2 x 450 mat / max 5 x 450 mat

 300 mat

 Painted coat optional

 (d) Daggerboard case-midship Thickness : min 4 mm / max 8 mm

 frame assembly, except flanges Mould side gel coat

-and top of daggerboard case lami- nate 300 mat
+and top of daggerboard case laminate 300 mat

 min 3 x 450 mat / max 6 x 450 mat

 Painted coat optional

 (e) Mast thwart laminate Thickness : max 17 mm

 Mould side gel coat

 300 mat

 300 mat

 300 mat

 Foam core 13/60

 450 mat

-Within 50 mm of the mast hole min 3 / max 5 addi- tional layers of 450 mat may be used as local rein- forcement.
+Within 50 mm of the mast hole min 3 / max 5 additional layers of 450 mat may be used as local reinforcement.

 Painted coat optional.

 (f) Mast thwart bulkhead laminate Thickness : max 4 mm

-except flanges Mould aide get east

-Mould side gel coat
+except flanges Mould side gel coat

 300 mat

-300 mat
+450 mat

-300 mat 450 mat
+450 mat

+Painted coat optional.

+11

 For the purpose of positioning and fixing, the top of the daggerboard case, the flanges of the midship frame-daggerboard case assembly and the flanges of the mast thwart bulkhead shall consist of min 3 x 450 / max 5 x 450 mat (min 3 mm / max 8 mm thickness).
-At this top and these flanges, the distribution of glass content and the thickness of the laminate need not be uniform throughout.
+At this top and these flanges, the distribution of glass content and the thickness of the laminate need not be uniform throughout..